-- Go to University Avenue and proceed east (left), cross Prince Street, then proceed down University Avenue towards Goodman Street. - A334 through A340 will exit the building at EXIT 5 - A173 through A180 will exit the building at EXIT 5
+- Walk through the alley behind the building, go to University Avenue and turn right proceeding east, cross Prince Street, then proceed down University Avenue towards Alexander Street. - A176 through A178 will exit the building at EXIT 5 - A237 through A239 will exit the building at EXIT 5 - A337 through A339 will exit the building at EXIT 5 - A420 through A422 will exit the building at EXIT 5 - The teachers should make every effort to have students stay to the right of the alley to turn right toward Alexander Street.